With Macedonia, Innovation Moves at the Speed of Connectivity

 Decades of the social, political and economic limitations of the new country after its independence have led to valuable “inside the box” thinking; that is, many entrepreneurs can relate the idea that sometimes working within a set of strict requirements can lead to true outbursts of creativity.
 With that in mind, Macedonians have created gold out of lead, and they did it almost in real time together.

 Thanks to an incredibly connected populace, one in which over a third are active on social networks, communication has spread information quickly.
-A well-informed population begets a smarter population, which in turn fosters curiosity, competition and ultimately innovation.
+A well-informed population begets a smarter population, which in turn fosters curiosity, competition and ultimately innovation from companies like a seatle enterprise cloud.

 Macedonian developers are creating popular software and services, popping up on top sellers lists in digital app stores.
 They’re learning industrial design and graphic communications, being plucked away by companies like Mercedes Benz to head up entire automotive projects almost right out of school.
 Their artistic talents have been the cornerstone for some of the most acclaimed projects in entertainment, from film to video games.